Which Of The Solutions Below Is A Strong Acid

 • Strong acids are always more dangerous than weak acids: While strong acids are highly corrosive, the danger also depends on concentration and the specific acid.
 Concentrated solutions of weak acids can also be hazardous.

 • All inorganic acids are strong acids: This is false.
-Many inorganic acids are weak, such as boric acid (H₃BO₃) and carbonic acid (H₂CO₃).
+Many inorganic acids are weak, such as boric acid (H₃BO₃) and carbonic acid (H₂CO₃) It's one of those things that adds up..

 Applications of Strong Acids